Judy Moody and the Not Bummer Summer poster

 The inciting incident occurs at 10 minutes when One by one, all of Judy's friends cancel their summer plans with her - Rocky goes to circus camp, Amy to Borneo, Frank to the rainforest.
 Her perfect summer is destroyed before it begins..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Judy decides to create her own adventure by establishing a "thrill points" competition with Stink and Aunt Opal.
+This indicates the protagonist's commitment to Judy decides to create her own adventure by establishing a "thrill points" competition with Stink and Aunt Opal.
 She actively chooses to make her summer exciting rather than moping about what she lost., moving from reaction to action.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Judy's selfishness causes a major fight with Stink and alienates Aunt Opal.
 Her manufactured "best summer ever" falls apart.
-The death of her illusion - she realizes she's been chasing points instead of memories, competition instead of connection., indicates the protagonist at their lowest point.
+The death of her illusion - she realizes she's been chasing points instead of memories, competition instead of connection., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Judy has a realization: the summer was never about thrill points or proving anything - it was about the people she shared it with.
 She synthesizes Aunt Opal's lesson with her own creativity to make things right., demonstrating the transformation achieved throughout the journey.